Find your Dream Job

 Approach Companies Directly

 If you’re not finding many jobs being listed, it might be a good idea to approach companies directly and enquire.
-You can leave a CV with them and then when they are hiring, you might find that you’re one of the first people that they decide to get in contact with.
+You can leave a resume with them and then when they are hiring, you might find that you’re one of the first people that they decide to get in contact with.
 And there’s no harm in asking and finding out directly from an employer whether they’re hiring or not.

 Ask Around